+DETAILED SYLLABUS

-DETAILED SYLLABUS MAP01 - SEMESTER III
+MAP01 - SEMESTER III

-Course Title/Code INTEGRAL EQUATIONS & CALCULUS OF VARIA TION(MAH601B) Course Type Core (Deptt.)
-L-T-P Structure 4-0-0 Credits 4 Course Objective The objective of this course is to introduce the for developing and understanding the concepts of Calculus of variation.
-Course Outcomes (COs) Mapping CO1 Demonstrate the knowledge of different types of Integral equations: Fredholm and Volterra Integral equations.
-Skill Development CO2 Obtain an Integral equation from differential equations arising from different engineering and science branches and solve it accordingly using the various methods.
-Skill Development CO3 Construct the Green function in solving boundary value problems by converting it to an IE. Skill Development CO4 Apply and analyze functionals to solve various engineering and science problems.
-Skill Development CO5 Use the Euler-Lagrange equation or its first integral to find differential equations for stationary paths and solve, subject to boundary conditions.
+Course Title/Code INTEGRAL EQUATIONS & CALCULUS OF VARIATION(MAH601B) Course Type Core (Departmental) L-P Structure 4-0 Credits 4 Course Objective The objective of this course is to introduce the fundamental ideas for developing concepts of Integral Equations and Calculus of variation. and understanding the Course Outcomes (COs) CO1 Acquire sound knowledge of different types of Integral equations: Fredholm and Volterra integral equations.
+Skill Development CO2 Deduce & solve integral equation from differential equation arising in different engineering branches Skill Development CO3 Construct Green function in solving boundary value problem by converting it to an integral equation Skill Development CO4 Identify functional and its applications in engineering problem.
+Skill Development C05 Use the Euler-Lagrange equation or its first integral to find differential equations for stationary paths and solve, subject to boundary conditions.
 Skill Development Prerequisites (if any) NA